-Start in Florence > Pick a base in Tuscany (we chose Capannori) > DAY TRIPS > Return to Florence
+Start in Florence > Pick a base in Tuscany (we chose Capannori) > DAY TRIPS from home base in Capannori/Tuscany > Return to Florence

-Day trips: Pisa + Lucca, Cinque Terre, Siena + San Gimignano
+Day trips: 1.
+Pisa + Lucca, 2.
+Cinque Terre, 3.
+Siena + San Gimignano combined

 Where to Stay: The Home Base

 But don’t get me wrong, I loved the villa experience.
-Because we were traveling with so many people (it was us and T’s family, which is pretty big because he’s one of five kids and the 3 oldest are married!) it worked out really well to stay in a big house.
-The villa we stayed in has a gorgeous outdoor pool, but it was unfortunately too cold for us to use it!
+Because we were traveling with so many people (it was us and T’s family, which is pretty big because he’s one of five kids and the 3 oldest are married!), it worked out really well to stay in a big house.
+In total there were 11 of us.
+The villa we stayed in has a gorgeous outdoor pool, but it was unfortunately too cold for us to use it.

-Let’s start in Tuscany with day trips to Pisa, Lucca, Siena, and San Gimignano!
+Let’s start with day trips to Pisa, Lucca, Siena, and San Gimignano!

 All four places are Medieval towns that remain standing.
 They are both residential areas and tourist destinations.
 My favorite of the four was Lucca!

 By far my favorite of the four, Lucca is a quaint city with lots of sightseeing, shopping, and food.
 There are a couple of gorgeous churches in town, and it’s so relaxing to just sit in the square and eat a gelato (or two)!